-- NASDAQ U.S. Benchmark TR Index (new)

-- NASDAQ Stock Market (U.S.) Index (old)

-- NASDAQ OMX Electrical Components and Equipment Index (new)
+- NASDAO U.S. Benchmark TR Index - NASDAQ OMX Electrical Components and Equipment Index

-- NASDAQ Electronics Components Index (old)

-The graph assumes that \$100 was invested in our common stock and each index on December 31, 2008.
-In accordance with guidelines of the Securities and Exchange Commission, the shareholder return for each entity in the peer group index has been weighted on the basis of market capitalization.
+The graph assumes that \$100 was invested in our common stock and each index on December 31, 2010.
+In accordance with guidelines of the SEC, the shareholder return for each entity in the peer group index has been weighted on the basis of market capitalization.
 The stock price performance in the graph is not intended to forecast or indicate future stock price performance.